Aligarh Uttar Pradesh, India Travel Guide

 App-based, convenient, fixed pricing.

-Readily available at transit hubs.
+Readily available at transport hubs.

 Self-drive car rentals are primarily from large cities like Delhi.
 An International Driving Permit (IDP) is necessary.
-Driving in Aligarh traffic flow is not generally recommended for tourists.
+Driving in Aligarh traffic is not generally recommended for tourists.
 DiscoverCars.com for rental options.

 Not Available